accordproject/ergo/docs/Language.md

 ```
 define variable name : String = "John"; // declares and initialize a string variable
 name ++ " Smith"                        // rest of the expression
+let x : Double = 3.1416;                // declares and initialize a double variable
+sqrt(x)                                 // rest of the expression
 ```

 ### Conditionals: